siiiiiiiiiii/AAPL-stock-price-website/README.md

 ## How to Use

-1. Open the https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/ in your browser.
+1. Open the[ https://siiiiiiiiiiii.github.io/AAPL-stock-price-trend/ ](https://siiiiiiiiiii.github.io/AAPL-stock-price-trend/)in your browser.
 2. Explore the candlestick chart and technical indicators.
 3. Use the timeline slider to analyze specific date ranges.

----

-If you encounter any issues, feel free to report them on the https://github.com/siiiiiiiiiiii/AAPL-stock-price-trend/issues page.

----

-### Author

-This project was created and maintained by https://github.com/siiiiiiiiiiii

----

 Thank you for visiting! 🎉